SAREC-Lab/SAFA-Artifacts/README.md

 # SAFA-Artifacts

-## Artifacts
+## Data Set
 In this repository we make a set of artifacts available that were used for experiments in the paper:

-Leveraging Artifact Trees to Evolve and Reuse Safety Cases, Ankit Agrawal, Seyedehzahra Khoshmanesh, Michael Vierhauser, Mona Rahimi, Jane Cleland-Huang, Robyn Lutz, ICSE 2019 -- available in preprint form [here](icse_19_safa_preprint.pdf).
+!Leveraging Artifact Trees to Evolve and Reuse Safety Cases, !Ankit Agrawal, Seyedehzahra Khoshmanesh, Michael Vierhauser, Mona Rahimi, Jane Cleland-Huang, Robyn Lutz, ICSE 2019 -- available in preprint form [here](icse_19_safa_preprint.pdf).
 The primary artifacts are two .JSON files which contain hazards, requirements, design definitions, source code, acceptance tests, and environmental assumptions linked together by traceability links to form a tree structure.
 The root node of the tree is a single hazard that is mitigated through the contributions of the other artifacts.

-## Data Set
-The key contribution of the dataset is the raw data for two versions of the Dronology System [Version 0](/V0-simplified.json) and  [Version 1](/V1-simplified.json) released as JSON files.
-Researchers could write a simple parser to parse the .JSON files and to reconstruct the trees.
+The key contribution of this dataset is therefore the raw data for two versions of the Dronology System [Version 0](/V0-simplified.json) and  [Version 1](/V1-simplified.json) released as JSON files.
+The data set is easily reusable through writing a simple .JSON parser.
+For additional information about Dronology please visit [https://dronology.info](https://dronology.info).

 ## Overview of the SAFA Process